Thermo Fisher Scientific settles with family of Henrietta Lacks, whose HeLa cells uphold medicine

 Despite that incalculable impact, the Lacks family had never been compensated.

-Doctors harvested Lacks’ cells in 1951, long before the advent of consent procedures used in medicine and scientific research today, but lawyers for her family argued that Thermo Fisher Scientific Inc., of Waltham, Massachusetts, has continued to commercialize the results well after the origins of the HeLa cell line became well known.
+Doctors harvested Lacks’ cells in 1951, long before the advent of consent procedures used in medicine and scientific research today.
+Lawyers for her family argued that Thermo Fisher Scientific Inc., of Waltham, Massachusetts, continued to commercialize the results well after the origins of the HeLa cell line became well known.
+The company unjustly enriched itself off Lacks’ cells, the family argued in their lawsuit, filed in 2021.

-The settlement agreement came after closed-door negotiations that lasted all day Monday inside the federal courthouse in Baltimore.
-Some of Lacks' grandchildren were among the family members who were in on the talks.
+The settlement came after closed-door negotiations that lasted all day Monday inside the federal courthouse in Baltimore.
+Some of Lacks’ grandchildren were among the family members who attended the talks.

-Attorney Ben Crump, who represents the Lacks family, announced the settlement late Monday.
-He said the terms of the agreement are confidential.
+Attorney Ben Crump, who represents the family, announced the settlement late Monday.
+He said the terms are confidential.

-“The parties are pleased that they were able to find a way to resolve this matter outside of Court and will have no further comment about the settlement,” Crump said in a statement.
+“The parties are pleased that they were able to find a way to resolve this matter outside of Court and will have no further comment about the settlement,” Thermo Fisher representatives and attorneys for the Lacks family said in a joint statement.

-Thermo Fisher representatives didn’t immediately respond to requests by phone and email from The Associated Press for comment on Tuesday.

 HeLa cells were discovered to have unique properties.
 While most cell samples died shortly after being removed from the body, her cells survived and thrived in laboratories.
-This exceptional quality made it possible to cultivate her cells indefinitely — they became known as the first immortalized human cell line — making it possible for scientists anywhere to reproduce studies using identical cells.
+They became known as the first immortalized human cell line because scientists could cultivate her cells indefinitely.
+That meant scientists anywhere could reproduce studies using identical cells.

-The remarkable science involved — and the impact on the Lacks family, some of whom suffered from chronic illnesses without health insurance — were documented in a bestselling book by Rebecca Skloot, “The Immortal Life of Henrietta Lacks,” and Oprah Winfrey portrayed her daughter in an HBO movie about the story.
+The remarkable science involved — and the impact on the Lacks family, some of whom had chronic illnesses and no health insurance — were documented in a bestselling book by Rebecca Skloot, “The Immortal Life of Henrietta Lacks.”
+Oprah Winfrey portrayed her daughter in an HBO movie about the story.

 Johns Hopkins said it never sold or profited from the cell lines, but many companies have patented ways of using them.

-In their complaint, Lacks’ grandchildren and other descendants argued that her treatment illustrates a much larger issue that persists into the present day: racism inside the American medical system.
+In their complaint, Lacks’ grandchildren and other descendants argued that her treatment illustrates a much larger issue that persists today: racism inside the U.S. medical system.

 “The exploitation of Henrietta Lacks represents the unfortunately common struggle experienced by Black people throughout history,” the complaint reads.
 “Too often, the history of medical experimentation in the United States has been the history of medical racism.”

-Thermo Fisher argued the case should be dismissed because it was filed after the statute of limitations expired, but attorneys for the family said that shouldn’t apply because the company is continuously benefitting from the cells.
+Thermo Fisher argued the case should be dismissed because it was filed after the statute of limitations expired, but attorneys for the family said that shouldn’t apply because the company continues to benefit from the cells.

 In a statement posted to their website, Johns Hopkins Medicine officials said they reviewed all interactions with Lacks and her family after the 2010 publication of Skloot’s book.
 While acknowledging an ethical responsibility, it said the medical system “has never sold or profited from the discovery or distribution of HeLa cells and does not own the rights to the HeLa cell line."